-Catalpa is a global development organisation leveraging design and technology to create a more equitable world.
-That’s always been our mission, even when we first started in rural Ermera, Timor-Leste in 2010
+Catalpa is a not-for-profit development organisation leveraging design and technology to create a more equitable world.

 Designing meaningful and innovative solutions begins with understanding people’s needs, goals and behaviours.